andry-pebrianto/koleksi-resep-server/README.md

 ### Executing program

-- Run program with `npm run dev` for development and `npm run start` for production.
+- Run program with `npm run dev` for development and `npm run start` for production

 ## Endpoint List